platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 $ platform snapshot:create
 ```

-### Manual Restore
+## Restore

 You will see the snapshot in the activity feed of you environment in the Platform.sh
 Web Interface.
 You can trigger the restore by clicking on the `restore` link.

-You can list existing snapshots with the CLI as follows:
+From the CLI, you can list existing snapshots with the CLI as follows:

 ```bash
 $ platform snapshots

 Finding snapshots for the environment master +---------------------+------------+----------------------+
 | Created             | % Complete | Snapshot name        |